 $14.95 As low as: $12.95

 If you're a very visual person, you'll love to store your tea leaves into this little clear glass tea container.
-Learn More$9.95 As low as: $7.49
+A beautiful small tea container for storing your favourite loose leaf tea and dry herbs: smell-free & with airtight bamboo lid.
+Learn More$9.95 As low as: $7.95

 Looking for some loose tea storage ideas?
 Then this page will let you gain lots of inspiration.
 Storage requirements for tea are strict and therefore it's important to learn about the different ways to store it.
 On this page you'll find many different products that you can use to store your tea including storage jars, containers, canisters and boxes.